akuukka/quickhull/README.md

 The first boolean parameter of getConvexHull specifies whether the output mesh should have its triangles in CCW orientation.
 The second boolean parameter specifies whether the output mesh should use vertex indices of the original point cloud.
 If it is false, a new vertex buffer is generated which consists only of those vertices that are part of the convex hull.

+This implementation is fast, because the convex hull is internally built using a half edge mesh representation which provides quick access to adjacent faces.
+It is also possible to get the output convex hull as a half edge mesh:

+	auto mesh = qh.getConvexHullAsMesh(&pointCloud[0].x, pointCloud.size(), true);